 Broken wrist

-• A broken wrist is the fracture of any bone in your wrist and is usually due to falling on to an outstretched hand.
+• A broken wrist is the fracture (break) of any bone in your wrist and is usually due to falling onto your outstretched hand.

-• Common symptoms of a broken wrist include severe pain, swelling or bruising, tingling or numbness of your hands or fingers, and difficulty moving your hands.
+• Common symptoms include severe pain, swelling or bruising, tingling or numbness of your hands or fingers, and difficulty moving your hands.

-• A broken wrist is usually diagnosed with an X-ray but it's sometimes difficult to see.
+• A broken wrist is usually diagnosed with an X-ray but the break is sometimes difficult to see.

 • Treatment aims to put the broken bones back together so the bone can heal properly and you get back normal movement of your wrist.